sergiocollado/potpourri/notes_on_svg.md

 # JAVASCRIPT FOR CREATING SVGs:

+With the DOM2, the following funtions are available:

+ - createAttributeNS
+ - createElementNS
+ - getAttributeNodeNS
+ - getAttributeNS
+ - getElementsByTagNameNS (also added to Element)
+ - getNamedItemNS
+ - hasAttributeNS
+ - removeAttributeNS
+ - removeNamedItemNS
+ - setAttributeNS
+ - setAttributeNodeNS
+ - setNamedItemNS

 ## CREATING SVGs

 If you want to creatre a new element, you can always use: `document.createElement` function.
 SVG, uses namespaces, so you'll have to